Weaponising Culture: Dividing To Rule

 Within the cacophony of the Middle East and war in Ukraine, Israel’s brutal occupation of the West Bank and Gaza had drifted into the shadows.
 But the assassination of Al Jazeera journalist Shireen Abu Akleh served as a vicious reminder of Israel’s criminality.
 Abu Akleh was murdered on 11 May in Jenin on the West…

-Discontent By Design
+Unhappiness and Discontent By Design

 Everyone, everywhere wants to be happy; how to find this jewel however is not easy and many people, most perhaps, spend their lives battling misery, whilst searching in increasingly narrow circles for happiness, or relief from unhappiness, until weary and despondent they give up and await the inevitable.
 Conditioned from birth to expect happiness to…